One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy: Detailed Related Work

 \textbf{Adversarial training.} Another prominent defensive framework is \emph{adversarial training} (AT).
 Vanilla AT \citep{pgd} directly generates and incorporates AEs during the training process, forcing the model to learn the underlying distributions of AEs.
 Besides vanilla AT, several modifications have been developed to enhance the effectiveness of AT.
 For instance, at the early stage of AT, \citet{DBLP:conf/iclr/SongHWH19} propose to treat adversarial attacks as a domain adaptation problem and enhance the generalization of AT by minimizing the distributional discrepancy. \citet{DBLP:conf/icml/ZhangYJXGJ19} propose optimizing a surrogate loss function based on theoretical bounds.
 Similarly, \citet{DBLP:conf/iclr/0001ZY0MG20} explore how misclassified examples influence a model's robustness, leading to an improved adversarial risk through regularization.
-From the perspective of reweighting, \citet{DingSLH20} propose to reweight adversarial data with instance-dependent perturbation bounds $\epsilon$ and \citet{DBLP:conf/iclr/ZhangZ00SK21} introduce a geometry-aware instance-reweighted AT (GAIRAT) framework, which differentiates weights based on the proximity of data points to the class boundary. \citet{DBLP:conf/nips/WangLHLGNZS21} builds upon GAIRAT by leveraging probabilistic margins to reweight AEs due to their continuous nature and independence from specific perturbation paths.
+From the perspective of reweighting, \citet{DingSLH20} propose to reweight adversarial data with instance-dependent perturbation bounds $\epsilon$ and \citet{DBLP:conf/iclr/ZhangZ00SK21} introduce a geometry-aware instance-reweighted AT (GAIRAT) framework, which differentiates weights based on the proximity of data points to the class boundary. \citet{DBLP:conf/nips/WangLHLGNZS21} build upon GAIRAT by leveraging probabilistic margins to reweight AEs due to their continuous nature and independence from specific perturbation paths. \citet{zhou2023phase} propose a joint adversarial defense method that combines a phase-level adversarial training mechanism to enhance robustness against phase-based attacks with an amplitude-based preprocessing operation to mitigate perturbations in the amplitude domain.
 More recently, \citet{zhang2024improving} propose to pixel-wisely reweight AEs by explicitly guiding them to focus on important pixel regions.
 Other modifications include improving AT using data augmentation methods \citep{DBLP:conf/nips/GowalRWSCM21, DBLP:journals/corr/abs-2103-01946} and hyper-parameter selection methods \citep{DBLP:journals/corr/abs-2010-03593, DBLP:conf/iclr/PangYDSZ21}.
 Although AT achieves high robustness against particular attacks, it suffers from significant degradation in clean accuracy and high computational complexity \citep{DBLP:conf/iclr/WongRK20, DBLP:conf/iclr/Laidlaw0F21, DBLP:conf/iccv/PoursaeedJYBL21}.
 Different from the AT framework, our method does not train a robust classifier.
 Instead, by directly feeding detected CEs to a pre-trained classifier, our method can effectively maintain clean accuracy.
-Meanwhile, by using a lightweight detector and denoiser model, our method can alleviate the computational complexity.
+By using a lightweight detector and denoiser model, our method can alleviate the computational complexity.